naddison36/tx2uml/examples/README.md

-# Example UML Sequence Diagrams
+# Example Contract Call Diagrams

 The below examples assume the `ARCHIVE_NODE_URL` environment variable has been set.
 For example